juicedata/juicefs/README.md

 2021.01.15 08:26:11.003616 [uid:0,gid:0,pid:4403] write (17666,390,951582): OK <0.000006>
 ```

-The last number on each line is the time (in seconds) current operation takes.
-You can use this directly to debug and analyze performance issues, or try `./juicefs profile /jfs` to monitor real time statistics.
+The last number on each line is the time (in seconds) that the current operation takes.
+You can directly use this to debug and analyze performance issues, or try `./juicefs profile /jfs` to monitor real time statistics.
 Please run `./juicefs profile -h` or refer to [here](docs/en/benchmark/operations_profiling.md) to learn more about this subcommand.

 ## Supported Object Storage